ngynjsn/AuctionHouse/README.md

 **Phase 4: Task 3**
 - I feel that there isn't much to improve since I feel that there are enough classes to follow the Single Responsibility Principle and there isn't too many classes that clutters the project.
+In addition, all the classes seem to have a meaningful and a clear purpose.